-One original plat shall be on polyester material drafting film (Mylar).
-It shall be legibly drawn in permanent black ink and follow the requirements for a preliminary plat except that the final plat may be drawn on a larger sheet and reduced for recording but the reduced copy must be legible and in no case shall be reduced be larger than 24"x 36".
+One original plat shall be on mylar or other easily reproducible material.
+It shall be legibly drawn in permanent black ink and follow the requirements for a preliminary plat except that the final plat may be drawn on a larger sheet and reduced for recording but the reduced copy must be legible and in no case shall be reduced larger than 24"x 36".